 As when using network timecode, when using layer sync, each Mbox server must be told which Ethernet interface is being used for synchronization messages.
-See the "Specifying the Network Interface for Sync" on page 107
+See the "Configuring Mbox to Receive Network Timecode from TC Reader or Director" on page 107.